Efficient Bayesian multi-fidelity inverse analysis for expensive and non-differentiable physics-based simulations in high stochastic dimensions: Methodology

 \subsection{Probabilistic model and variational inference strategy for the Bayesian inverse problem}

-After introducing BMFIA and the multi-fidelity log-likelihood in the previous sections, we briefly define the prior model and discretization methods used in this work.
+After introducing BMFIA and the MF log-likelihood in the previous sections, we briefly define the prior model and inference approach used in this work.
 We are interested in inferring posterior distributions of spatially varying fields, \ie constitutive or material fields in (bio)mechanical problems.
-Specifically, we focus on problems discretized and solved with the \emph{finite element method}.
-Therefore, we also represent the spatial fields of interest with a \emph{continuous finite element representation using linear shape functions} (see the associated publication \cite{nitzler2025highdimsvi} and Remark \ref{rem: fe_approx_fields} for more details).
+Specifically, we focus on problems discretized and solved with the \emph{FE method}.
+Therefore, we also represent the spatial fields of interest with a \emph{continuous FE representation using linear shape functions} (see Remark \ref{rem: fe_approx_fields} for more details).